 The Early Days

 Actually, he craved sunshine.
-He often went to work at IBM in the dark and then emerged later in the dark.
+He often went to work in the dark and then emerged later in the dark.
 Greg enjoyed eating mushrooms but determined that living like one wasn’t a healthy lifestyle.

 Greg hoisted the black flag and got to work.